 Pittsburgh’s re-emergence as a region of opportunity brings possibilities unimaginable a couple years ago.
 It has, however, also passed over many communities and pushed still others even further behind.
 Community development may have been born out of stemming decline, but its core mission remains the same in this new reality.
-We break down barriers – physical, political, or organizational – so that marginalized places and people may thrive and invest within themselves.
-A place’s legacy– good or bad – can be the foundation upon which we organize ourselves, facilitate public and private investment, and create opportunities that not just attraact the outside, but lift up from within.
+We break down barriers that are physical, political, or organizational so that marginalized places and people can thrive.
+A place’s legacy, good or bad, can serve as the foundation upon which we organize ourselves, facilitate public and private investment, and create opportunities that not just attract resources from outside, but lift up from within.
 Growth and innovation’s unintended consequences challenge our normal approaches, and new models must be explored.
-They must be implementable, however.
-We have heard that loud and clear: today’s practitioners across the community development spectrum need real, actionable, holistic solutions to persistent problems that make the not-so-usual suspects part of our team.
+But we have heard loud and clear: today’s practitioners across the community development spectrum need real, actionable, holistic solutions to persistent problems.

-CommUNITY: The Power of People in Action examines how people take concepts, build support, and put them into action.
+CommUNITY: The Power of People in Action examined how people take concepts, build support, and put them into action.
 Community development leaders across the spectrum want to know how to smartly effect change, in every area that impacts our communities and their people.
 We seek lasting change that pays dividends to residents, entrepreneurs, responsible developers and investors.
-We want to break the cycle of triage management and create true wealth and opportunity.
-At the 2017 Community Development Summit, we will lift up models that have successfully achieved these goals.
+We hope to break the cycle of triage management and create true wealth and opportunity.

 The Seventh Annual Community Development Summit, CommUNITY: The Power of People in Action, featured two full days of sessions packed with case studies, tools for development, and discussions of the changing community development landscape.
 Summit presenters and sessions were carefully chosen to highlight examples of equitable development and unusual partnerships, demonstrate practical ways to achieve goals, and showcase new ways to generate solutions and build consensus.